 Apart from works of art like these and others from the so called Golden Age of Dutch painting, there are also first class renaissance paintings to be admired, like Saint Mary by Lucas Cranach the Elder, portraits by Jan Gossaert and Hans Memling or Hans Holbein the Younger's unbelievably accurate effigy of the falconer Robert Cheseman.

-The museum rooms in the main building, the actual Mauritshuis, shine again in their new old splendor and present masterpieces from the museum's collection.
-The new wing, called the Royal Dutch Shell Wing, on the occasion of the reopening presented a special exhibition about the construction, history and meaning of the Mauritshuis as a building.
+Since a recent renovation 2012-2014, the Mauritshuis has gained a new wing, called the Royal Dutch Shell Wing, where special exhibitions are shown.
+The museum rooms in the main building, the actual Mauritshuis, shine in their new old splendor and present masterpieces from the museum's collection.
 The former city palace of John Maurice of Nassau Siegen, designed by Jacob van Campen, is regarded as one of the most important examples of classicist architecture in Holland.
 Since 1822, it serves as accommodation for a high class collection of paintings that goes back to the belongings of stadholder William V (Willem V).
 He had already granted public acces to his art collection in his gallery at the Buitenhof in The Hague in 1774.
 Today, the „Galerij Prins Willem V" on this location, also belonging to the Mauritshuis museum, simulates the stadholder's original art gallery.

-After renovation and expansion of the Mauritshuis has been completed in summer 2014, it is time again to bring a visit to this precious jewel among the Dutch museums and to enhance your pleasure in art with a guided museum tour by an expert.
+Bring a visit to this precious jewel among the Dutch museums and enhance your pleasure in art with a guided museum tour by an expert.

 All agreements for guided tours in the Mauritshuis are subject to the Mauritshuis' approval of an external guided tour on the booked date and time.
 Preferably request your Kukullus museum tour at least 3 weeks before your planned visit to the Mauritshuis.